thankyoucode/bca-practical/README.md

 ## PHP

-This section contains PHP projects and scripts:
+This section contains PHP projects that explain how PHP use in web with simple approach:

 - [01_helloworld.php](PHP/01_helloworld.php)
 - [02_datatime.php](PHP/02_datatime.php)